 With help from volunteers, we've door-knocked over 8000 homes in the tsunami evacuation zones, and held six drop-in information evenings across the district.
 Now, we're working with businesses, clubs and advisory groups to get information out to other people in the community who work in, or regularly use buildings in the zones.

 Businesses, clubs, advocacy and advisory groups

 During September and October we'll be touching base with businesses, clubs, and other groups based in the zones to let them know what they can do to inform their members, customers and other people who use their buildings.
 We'll also be contacting advisory groups to encourage them to reach out to vulnerable members of our community to help them make individual plans for getting to safety.

 What was involved in your residential door-knocking?

 Over three months in 2017 we worked with volunteers to door-knock over 8000 homes in the Kāpiti tsunami evacuation zones.
 People living in a tsunami evacuation zone at the time received a knock on the door during the weekend from our Council reps and volunteers.
 We dropped off detailed information about tsunami – the warning signs, and what to do and where to go if one hits the Coast.
 We started in Waikanae and worked our way around Kāpiti to spread the word about what people can do to prepare their households.
 If they weren't home, we popped the info in their letterbox.

-These drop-in sessions will also be your chance to be part of a community conversation about warning systems in Kāpiti.
+These were held in each community once we'd door-knocked those living in the zones.
+They were a chance for people to ask any questions they had, and be part of a community conversation about warning systems in Kāpiti.
 We know that there was confusion after the November earthquake within our community around whether or not people living in evacuation zones should evacuate, and that some were concerned about the absence of tsunami warning sirens.
-So these sessions are an opportunity to come and talk to us about what's in place, and the pros and cons of different options we could consider for Kāpiti in the future.
+So these sessions were an opportunity to come and talk to us about what's in place, and the pros and cons of different options we could consider for Kāpiti in the future.